ThreeFx/d3servercheck/README.md

 ## Running the program

-Download a ZIP archive of this repository (top-right "Code, and then "Download ZIP).
+Download a ZIP archive of this repository (top-right "Code", and then "Download ZIP").
 Unpack and then right-click `d3servercheck.ps1` and then `Run PowerShell script`.
 If you cannot run this script check if you did the previous step correctly.